aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Log levels

 The default log level is `INFO` and can be set using the `logLevel` constructor option or by using the `LOG_LEVEL` environment variable.
+The Logger integrates with the Lambda advanced logging feature, which allows you to set the log level in the function configuration.
+If you set the log level this way, the Logger will use the value unless you explicitly override it by using the `LOG_LEVEL` environment variable or the `logLevel` constructor option.

 Logger supports the following log levels: